-How To Use The Envelope Budgeting Method
+How To Use The Envelope Budget System In 4 Easy Steps

-Fixed vs. Flexible Spending
+1. Determine Your Fixed And Flexible Spending

 The words “budget” and “budgeting” are both kind of a bummer to hear, but outlining a budget is the first step toward figuring out your finances!
 Start by making a list of your fixed monthly expenditures, like your rent/mortgage, car payments, loan payments, utility bills, etc.

-Everything that isn’t fixed is considered flexible spending, and with the envelope system, you’ll be paying for those purchases with cash.
+Everything that isn’t fixed is considered flexible spending, and using the envelope system, you’ll be paying for those purchases in cash.
 (It “hurts” more to fork over cash than it does to swipe your debit card, so dealing with cash can make it easier to stick to your budget!)

-Set Your Budget For Flexible Spending
+2. Figure Out Your Budget For Flexible Spending

 Once you know how much you spend on fixed expenses every month, you can start figuring out your budget for your cash envelope system.
 Subtract your monthly fixed expenses from your total monthly income.
 And if you save a certain amount of money each month (which everyone should), subtract that amount from your income as well.